yaquake/flask-rest-api/README.md

-# The repository made for study flask-RESTful
+# The repository made for studying flask-RESTful.